piekarska95/MartynaPiekarska/README.md

 The most important for me is keeping the best quality.
 I learn and experience the product to find ways in which it doesn't work.
 Then I talk to you about these issues so that you can make more informed decisions about the quality of your products.

-I'm not a tester who likes "break things" - it sounds as testers don't respect developers' work.
-Devs and testers should play on the same team, reach common goals and enjoy mutual success.
-Me + devs = ❤️

 ### Technologies and tools